 Carson, Cannon, and Craig went out for quite a while!
 Melia and Knox got dressed and ready.
 Knox went to the bottom step (you walk right down steps from the boat into the water) but never made it all the way in, maybe next time.
 Melia got in for about 5 minutes and that was enough for her!
 Not knowing what was swimming underneath you was a bit much for the little ones to handle.

 Next we had lunch.
 They provide that too!
-Fried chicken, sandwiches, potato salad, soda, water, fruit.
+Fried chicken, sandwiches, potato salad, soft drinks, water, fruit.
 Then we headed to the Fury’s floating platform island to do parasailing, jet skiing, and to play on the inflatable water toys.

 You can only parasail if you are 6… We figured Melia and Cannon were close enough since they turn at the end of the month.
 Me, Carson, and Cannon went first.
 It was awesome!!
 As soon as we got to the top Cannon said I want to do this again!!
 Carson kept saying we are really high up and I don’t like heights, but I really like this!